HyperviewHQ/hyperview_docs/documentation/quickstart/index.rst

 We recommend collecting the following information beforehand to streamline the process.

 * A list of web domains used by your company (for example, “yourcompany.com”)
-* A list of users including their email addresses and intended application role (Administrator, Data Center Manager, Power User, Read Only, or Reporting)
+* A list of users, including their email addresses and intended application role (Administrator, Data Center Manager, Power User, Read Only, or Reporting)
 * Physical addresses and background images (such as floor maps) for all your data center locations
-* A list of all your racks including their location, model, and manufacturer
+* A list of all your racks, including their location, model, and manufacturer
-* A list of all your assets including their location, model, manufacturer, and serial number
+* A list of all your assets, including their location, model, manufacturer, and serial number
 * A list of IP addresses or ranges for devices that you wish to include or exclude from discovery scans

 =====================================
 Setting up domains, groups, and users
 =====================================
 A user account in Hyperview corresponds to a real-world user.
-Individuals can have more than one user account to satisfy different job functions (for example, IT Manager and QA).
-To set up initial users, you must create domains, groups, and user accounts.
+Individuals can have multiple user accounts to satisfy different job functions (for example, IT Manager and QA).
+You must create domains, groups, and user accounts.
 Refer to :ref:`Administering user accounts<User-administration-doc>` for detailed documentation.

 .. raw :: html